AlvaroRuizDelgado/Morse/Morse_webservice.md

 - [ ] Connect HEAT and Ansible.
 - [ ] Add second web-server and load balancer.
 - [ ] Provision database node.
-- [ ] Modify the python program to use the database.
+- [x] Modify the flask app to use the database.
       I can make a list of characters, grab only those from the database, and map them to a dictionary.
 - [ ] Add a Jenkins based test to check that the result can be decoded into the original text.
 - [ ] FFS: docker, GitLab, Gerrit